eclipse-symphony/symphony/docs/README.md

 * Supports additional computational nodes such as Azure Sphere through Virtual Kubelet.
 * Supports end-to-end observability with distributed tracing using OpenTelemetry.

+## Key application scenarios

+Symphony aims to deploy and manage secured, hardware-accelerated intelligent edge payloads on a K8s-based fabric that offers adaptive workload scheduling for HA and resource balancing.
+Some key application scenarios include:

+* Manage intelligent payloads on a highly available field gateway cluster, such as an HCI cluster, that manages attached sensors like brown-field cameras.
+* Manage intelligent payloads on a in-vehicle cluster for smart cars, construction vehicles, and/or airplanes.
+* Provide business continuity for occasionally connected or disconnected environments.
+* Manage intelligent payloads on a fully virtualized environments for large-scale scenarios such as simulation and testing.

 ## Get started

 First, install Symphony on your device using one of the following methods: